charneykaye/producteev-export/README.md

 Peace out y'all; I'm gone!
 --------------------------

 Producteev, it's been real.
 3 years now.
-But since Jive bought you, te fuiste de culo!
+But since Jive bought you, it's been downhill!

 Fueled purely by a desire to export my tasks from Producteev and never look back, I've been forced to build my own API consumer in lieu of a proper Export feature.
 Naturally the code is yours free if you want it: